Voices.com - #1 Online Marketplace for Voice Overs, Voice Talent and Voice Actors

 How Does It Sound?

-After someone has been trained using this approach, their ability to produce consistently powerful sound is incredible and sounds very "commercial" or "marketable" leaving many to question how they can maintain the intensity and still have a brilliant, resonant tone.
+When warming up the voice, the soprano from the workshop was asked to make an “ugly” nasal sound, kind of like how a witch would cackle.
+After someone has been trained using this approach, their ability to produce consistently powerful sound is incredible and sounds very “commercial” or “marketable” leaving many to question how they can maintain the intensity and still have a brilliant, resonant tone.
 Randy Buescher teaches this approach exclusively at Your True Voice.

+The one thing that people using this approach need to be wary of is that they don’t sound twangy or too nasal.
 The tone that is produced works well for people singing Pop, Gospel, Country, Blues, R&B, Musical Theater and would definitely blow the doors off the Karaoke Bar.

 Benefits of Using the Pharyngeal Voice